nwrenger/gluer/README.md

 [![crates.io](https://img.shields.io/crates/d/gluer.svg)](https://crates.io/crates/gluer)
 [![docs.rs](https://docs.rs/gluer/badge.svg)](https://docs.rs/gluer)

-A wrapper for rust frameworks which addresses the persistent issue of redundant type and function definitions between the frontend and backend.
-At present, it exclusively supports the `axum` framework.
+A wrapper for Rust frameworks that eliminates redundant type and function definitions between the frontend and backend.
+Currently, it supports only the `axum` framework.

+## Origin of the Name

+The name "gluer" is inspired by the tool's primary function, **gluing together different parts of a Rust-based web application**.
+Just as glue binds different materials together to form a cohesive whole, `gluer` integrates various components of the frontend and backend, ensuring they work seamlessly without redundant code.

 ## Installation